Feldpausch Research Group

 Amazon Soil Carbon: Policy Brief Summary

-The conversion of forest to agriculture in the Amazon triggers a “deforestation multiplier,” resulting in a total carbon loss equivalent to approximately 1.2 times the original forest’s aboveground biomass.
-While current carbon credit standards like VERRA/VCS focus on standing timber, new evidence highlights the significant, unprotected carbon stocks remaining in the soil of burned forests.
+The conversion of forest to agriculture in the Amazon triggers a “deforestation multiplier”: the ecosystem loses carbon equivalent to about 115% (1.15×) of the original forest’s aboveground biomass.
+Current carbon-credit standards such as Verra’s Verified Carbon Standard (VCS) focus on standing timber, yet new evidence highlights the significant, unprotected carbon stocks remaining in the soil of burned forests.

-• The Deforestation Multiplier: Agricultural conversion eliminates 100% of aboveground carbon and triggers an additional 38% loss of soil carbon.
+• The deforestation multiplier: agricultural conversion eliminates 100% of aboveground carbon and triggers an additional 38% loss of soil carbon.

-• The Policy Gap: Burned forests store 36% more soil carbon than agricultural land, yet they currently receive no financial recognition or protection.
+• The policy gap: burned forests store 36% more soil carbon than agricultural land, yet they currently receive no financial recognition or protection.

-Learn more in the policy brief below:
+Read the full policy brief below:

 Naval, M. L. M., Bieluczyk, W., Alvarez, F., Carvalho, L. C. da S., Maracahipes-Santos, L., Oliveira, E. A. de, Silva, K. G. da, Pereira, M. B., Brando, P. M., Marimon Junior, B. H., Camargo, P. B. de, & Feldpausch, T. R. (2025).
 Impacts of repeated forest fires and agriculture on soil organic matter and health in southern Amazonia.
 CATENA, 254, 108924. https://doi.org/10.1016/j.catena.2025.108924